ekaneff/wk2-static/setup.md

 This will begin executing the roles and installing the necessary dependancies to your server.

 This playbook automates the installation and configuration of Nginx and it's server blocks.
 It also creates a folder for this project in `/var/www/html` along with a remote bare repository with a post-receive hook in place to handle the files we send from our local machines.

-You should now be able to go to `html.[your staging IP].xip.io` and be greeted with the Wordpress installation page.

 >The IP for the production server is something we will have to implement later.
 For now, only include it in your `hosts` file.